VoronDesign/Voron-2/mods/warriorofwire/bmg_direct_drive/README.md

 ## STLs
 File | Note
 ---- | ----
-gumby_mount.stl | Print solid.
+gumby_mount_mosquito.stl | Print solid.
 No supports.
-fan_mount.stl | Print with vent face down.
+Print the v6 one if you're of the e3d persuasion. fan_mount.stl | Print with vent face down.
 No supports.

 ## Assembly